nshcherbakova/ImageEditor/README.md

 - writing code
 2. to train design skills: programming design patterns like Dependency Injection, Command
 3. to make QT based customized GUI
+4. to study how to build an Android app
-4. to have a fun playing with bitmaps pixels while making simple filters from my university Machine Graphics classes
+5. to have a fun playing with bitmaps pixels while making simple filters from my university Machine Graphics classes

 ![Kids](Images/kids1.png) ![Smooth](Images/kids_smooth.png) ![Aqua](Images/kids_aqua.png)

 Upcoming features:
-1. compile for Android
-2. covering with tests
+1. covering with tests
-3. logging
+2. logging
-4. translations
+3. translations
-5. QML
+4. QML
-6. UI animations
+5. UI animations
-7. uploading images to the cloud
+6. uploading images to the cloud
-8. integration with social networks to uploading and downloading photos from/to there
+7. integration with social networks to uploading and downloading photos from/to there
-9. add image editing tools and more complicated filters
+8. add image editing tools and more complicated filters